platformsh/platformsh-docs/docs/src/development/file-transfer.md

 ---

 After your app is built, its file system is read-only.
-This means that the only way you can edit your app's files and code is through Git.
+This means that the only way you can edit your app's code is through Git.

 However, you can transfer files to and from your built app without using Git.